 Q. What’s the program’s history?

-A. The program started in 2006, under the guidance of Trabuco Hills economics teacher Scott Mann.
+A. The program started in 2006 school year, under the guidance of Trabuco Hills economics teacher Scott Mann.
 The first season, it was a club sport at the school.
 Starting with the 2007 season, it became an official Varsity sports at Trabuco.
 Mr. Mann coached the team through the 2010 season.
 Since then, Scott Leong has been the coach.
-The Mustang Varsity has made the Orange County playoffs in each of its eight years and won league championships in 2011 and 2014.
+The Mustang Varsity has made the Orange County playoffs in each of its 9 years and won league championships in 2011 and 2014.